 When I was in my Thirties, my focus shifted a lot and I became more interested in what I thought was healthier eating.
 I was a bodybuilder but I wanted to be lean and ripped and have defined muscles.
 I decided that all processed foods, dairy products and sugars should be banished and that Organic was the answer.
 I still ate tons of meat all day long but was certain that focusing on natural and organic foods and products would keep me healthy and free from the chronic diseases like cancer and diabetes.
 I was a believer in the Paleo Diet and studied holistic health and natural cures.

-This is largely due to the large amount of Big Agribusiness commercial interest that has entered into our mainstream nutrition education and trusted media sources.
-There are advantages and disadvantages to all the different popular diets or "nutrition belief systems".
+This is largely due to the large amount of Big Agribusiness marketing that has entered into our mainstream nutrition education and trusted media sources.
+There are advantages and disadvantages to all the different popular diets or “nutrition belief systems”.
 I would like to outline some of these advantages and disadvantages of what I consider to be the most respected popular diets today and let you decide which one suits you for your health and fitness goals and stage of your life.
 These are, obviously, my theories and beliefs from my own experiences and research.
 All the books I have been reading and documentaries I have been watching support this and I can name them and who they are and represent.
 Whatever nutrition belief system you align yourself with is Ok with me, and whether you agree or disagree with me, I only have two suggestions for you:

 Diet/Nutrition Belief System: